-Oddly enough, in spite of the foregoing, the first investigative reference we could find, related to mink.
+This chapter was the most difficult one to write; in fact, just to find a title for it took a lot of thought.
+All the early technical help was confined to veterinary diagnosis and treatment.
+These services were provided for fox ranchers only.
+Mink was an offbeat backyard hobby that attracted little technical attention until the 1930s.
+Research as we know it today began later than that.
+So if you will bear with us, we will tell the story of the early veterinary services and the people who administered them.
+Most of these people became involved with mink at a later time.
+Oddly enough, despite the foregoing, the first investigative reference we could find, related to mink.
 Stanislas Valiquette in the Seventh Annual Report, Commission of Conservation, Canada, 1916 says "In the autumn of 1912, we had twelve mink in our ranch; divided by couples, as far as possible.
-The greater number of these had been caught in the neighbourhood by means of wooden boxes like ordinary muskrat traps.
-These mink were fed with fresh meat, fish and table refuse, also bread and milk.
-The results were disastrous, all died within about six weeks, some apparently of diarrhoea and others of wounds caused by fighting among themselves.
+A greater number of these had been caught in the neighbourhood using wooden boxes like ordinary muskrat traps.
+These mink were fed with fresh meat, fish and table refuse, as well as bread and milk.
+The results were disastrous, all died within about six weeks, some apparently of diarrhea and others of wounds caused by fighting among themselves.
 A strange fact is that two mink, separated by a wire fence of three-quarter inch mesh, fought each other until they died.

 "In the summer and autumn of 1913, we again started our experiments, but the results were still unsatisfactory, though better than those of the previous year.
 We had been able to keep mink for periods varying from one to six months, but have finally lost them.
-We give them as food, meat, strictly fresh fish, bread and milk at intervals, though in less quantity than formerly; but we still had cases of diarrhoea and other diseases that we were unable to diagnose.
+We give them as food, meat, strictly fresh fish, bread and milk at intervals, though in less quantity than formerly; but we still had cases of diarrhea and other diseases that we were unable to diagnose.
 They seemed to fight less.

 "I will mention here a peculiar incident in connection with mink.
-In some of our pens we had put troughs of 3 ft. x 3 ft. x 8 ft. in length, kept full of running water.
+In some of our pens, we had put troughs of 3 ft. x 3 ft. x 8 ft. in length, kept full of running water.
 Frequently, we put in small fish, such as trout, chub, carp and perch.
 As soon as they were in, the mink were chasing them with extraordinary vivacity and they never stopped until the last fish was caught."

 Valiquette illustrated something that few people realize.
 Experimental findings do not have to be positive to be of value.
-He noted three basic facts - adult mink penned in groups will fight, usually to the death; a single wire partition of three-quarter mesh didn't prevent fighting and death; in cold weather sick mink die quickly.
+He noted three basic facts - an adult mink penned in groups will fight, usually to the death; a single wire partition of three-quarter mesh didn't prevent fighting and death; in cold weather, sick mink die quickly.
 Nothing strange to us today in these statements, but at the time Valiquette made them they were items of new knowledge.

 Joseph Alexander Allen, V.S., B.V.Sc., was born in Belfast, Ireland.
 He graduated from the Ontario Veterinary College, then located on the campus of the University of Toronto, in 1916.
 He entered the federal veterinary service as a pathologist and was stationed in Ottawa.
-In 1918 the P.E.I. fox ranchers reported to the Dominion Health of Animals Branch that their herds were being depleted through a mytserious disease or diseases and Dr. Allen was assigned to investigate.
+In 1918 the P.E.I. fox ranchers reported to the Dominion Health of Animals Branch that their herds were being depleted through a mysterious disease or diseases and Dr Allen was assigned to investigate.
 The ranchers, impressed with his work petitioned the government to have him remain permanently.
-The petition was successful and Dr. Allen established the first experimental Fox Research Laboratory at Charlottetown.
+The petition was successful and Dr Allen established the first experimental Fox Research Laboratory at Charlottetown.

-In October 1926, he resigned his federal position to accept an offered post as Director of Health of the Manitoba Fox Breeders Protective As-sociation.
-Later he spent two years in research work with the All Star Ranch of Winnipeg.
+In October 1926, he resigned his federal position to accept an offered post as Director of Health of the Manitoba Fox Breeders Protective Association.
+Later he spent two years in research work with the All-Star Ranch of Winnipeg.

 1949 found Bob Kirk back in Manitoba in charge of the Experimental Farm and facing the most widespread and devastating outbreak of mink distemper on record.
 It was a long, expensive battle.
 Area quarantines, autogenous bacterins and sanitary programs eventually brought the epidemic under control.

-Profiting by this, Bob in collaboration with the Manitoba Game and Fisheries Branch and the Fur Breeders Association set up a disease control program that was to prove its value when virus enteritis struck in the middle fifties.
+Profiting from this, Bob in collaboration with the Manitoba Game and Fisheries Branch and the Fur Breeders Association set up a disease control program that was to prove its value when virus enteritis struck in the middle fifties.

 At this time a method of preparing a virus enteritis vaccine had been developed, but none was available commercially.
 Bob and his staff prepared two hundred and fifty thousand doses, distributed it to Manitoba mink ranchers and stopped the disease in its tracks.

 By the early 1920's, the P.E.I. fox ranchers were a powerful livestock group.
 They convinced the federal government of the value of a Dominion Experimental Farm for foxes and succeeded in having it located at Summerside in 1925.
-George Ennis Smith, B.Sc., who had done a commendable job in solving the problem of hairlessness in young pigs in California, was made superintedent.
-It became a large and important operation under the guidince of G. Ennis Smith and his second in command, John C. Jack, M.A.
-It must be remembered that these people were not veterinarians and their field of endeavour was in fox husbandry.
+George Ennis Smith, B.Sc., who had done a commendable job in solving the problem of hairlessness in young pigs in California, was made superintendent.
+It became a large and important operation under the guidance of G. Ennis Smith and his second in command, John C. Jack, M.A.
+It must be remembered that these people were not veterinarians and their field of endeavour was fox husbandry.

 Their most interesting and most imaginative program was the development of Fox Illustration Stations under the supervision of John C. Jack.
-In the August 1939 issue of the Canadian Silver Fox and Fur there is a long and fully descriptive report from which we make the following extractions.
+In the August 1939 issue of the Canadian Silver Fox and Fur, there is a long and fully descriptive report from which we make the following extractions.

 "The Maritime Fox Illustration Stations in the Experimental Farms Service are an effort upon the part of the Dominion Department of Agriculture to provide exemplary material in fox husbandry for illustrative purposes to the fox ranching public.
 Eight such stations have been established in the Maritime provinces.
 "The contracts were made with the operators during the summer of 1938.
 The Experimental Farms do not own any foxes, land, buildings or other properties upon these stations, the contract being rather of the nature of a lease for the use of the fox rancher's property for illustrative purposes."

 The eight stations listed were located at O'Leary and Montague in P.E.I.; Chatham Head, Salisbury and Fredericton in N.B.; and Bridgetown, Debert and Bayfield in Nova Scotia.
-A final quote from this report brings mink into the Experimental Farm picture for the first time "To some extent minks are dealt with in field work in the east.
+A final quote from this report brings mink into the Experimental Farm picture for the first time "To some extent minks are dealt with in fieldwork in the east.
 The Fox Illustration Station contracts do not include minks.
 There is, however, an excellent mink ranch upon the operator's ranch at Fredericton where some four hundred kits are raised annually, and also upon the operator's ranch at Bridgetown where ninety kits are present."

 It was in existence from the middle twenties to the middle thirties.

-Staff of Dr. Cunningham's Laboratory, Summerside, P.E.I.
+The staff of Dr. Cunningham's Laboratory, Summerside, P.E.I.

 left to right: Edward Arnett, A. H. Kennedy, A. A. Kingscote,